Thankyou for all of the "Get Well" messages

 How I coped with the possibility that I may be permanently disabled?

-As I wrote in my earlier article, I thought of the poor people in the Christchurch mosques, who lay severely injured waiting ages for medical assistance and then facing weeks and months of painful treatment and rehabilitation.
+As I wrote in my earlier article, I thought of the poor people in the Christchurch mosques, who lay severely injured waiting for ages for medical assistance and then facing weeks and months of painful treatment and rehabilitation.
 This psychological ploy is called "comparing down" and is explained here by the Dr Paul Wood, the husband of my beautiful and talented daughter Mary-Ann:

 And by maintaining a sense of endless optimism when hope may be dimming.
 Again, Paul explains this better than I ever could: